cmiles74/mcp-servers/README.md

 This works okay but I suspect it could be better.
 If you think of a smoother way to map the project in, please submit a PR!

+#### PostgreSQL

+When you run `start-mcp-servers` in your project directory the `.env` file at the root of that directory will be read.
+The PostgreSQL MCP server is looking for a connection string in an environment variable named `MCP_DATABASE_URI`, this is what it will use to connect to your database.
+Since we're running the tool in a Docker container the database hostname needs to point to your local machine, "host.docker.internal".

+    MCP_DATABASE_URI=postgresql://DB_ACCOUNT:DB_PASSWORD@host.docker.internal:5432/DB_NAME

+There's a sample in the `env-sample` folder.
+You will want to either create a `.env` file for your project if it doesn't have one or add this new variable to the bottom.
+You can then start the MCP servers and it will pickup that connection string and connect to your database.

+You may have to remind the LLM that the tool for working with the database is present, I found a prompt that starts with something like the snipped below works well.

+> There are a lot of tables in this project, you can use the "postgres" MCP tool to view them.
+Most of our tables are in the "kipu_demo_development" schema.